Skip to main content

 • Group sizes of 10 or more participants, please email dvm@okstate.edu or call 405-774-6961.

-Prospective students planning to tour the OSU main campus should note that group tours starting at 10:00 AM typically last about 2.5 hours.
-As a result, participants will not have adequate time to attend our 12:00 PM tour, which begins promptly, as it includes other guests.
+Prospective students planning to tour the OSU main campus should be aware that group tours starting at 10:00 AM typically last about 2.5 hours.
+Therefore, there will not be enough time to attend the 12:00 PM tour, which begins promptly, as it includes other guests.

 Request a tour